schrodinger/fixed-data-table-2/README.md

 Fixed Data Table 2 for React
 ====================================

 ### Fixed-Data-Table-2 is a continuation of [facebook/fixed-data-table](https://github.com/facebook/fixed-data-table).
-The original repo is not maintained and the owners have stopped responding to comments.
+The original repo is no maintained and has many pull requests awaiting response.

 FixedDataTable is a React component for building and presenting data in a flexible, powerful way.
 It supports standard table features, like headers, columns, rows, header groupings, and both fixed-position and scrolling columns.